 If you are injured by the negligence or fault of another person, you can file a civil suit to obtain compensation for actual damages such as medical expenses, lost wages, pain and suffering, and permanent injury.
 However, if the other person’s actions went beyond simple negligence, courts can also award punitive damages.
 Compensation in these cases can be far greater than your actual losses.

-To schedule a free initial consultation with an Orlando personal injury lawyers at The Umansky Law Firm, contact us through this website or call (407) 228-3838.
+To schedule a free initial consultation with an attorney about punitive damages in Orlando at The Umansky Law Firm, contact us through this website.